VisionandCognition/NHP-Process-MRI/docs/NHP_fMRI_Pipeline.md

 Download data from XNAT
 -----------------------

+Go to the subject's directory, ex. /NHP_MRI/Data_raw/EDDY, and type:

+    SCAN_DATE=20171231  # <- Scan session date
+    SUBJ=EDDY  # SUBJECT
+    pmri_setup_raw_dir ${SCAN_DATE}
+    cd $SCAN_DATE
+    download_xnat NHP_${SCAN_DATE}_${SUBJ}

+If successful, it will state "Succesfully contacted XNAT.
+Downloading now...".
+If not successful, it will hang for a long time.
+The first time you run download_xnat, it will create an credientials file.
+You will need to delete or modify this credientials file if you change your password.

 I've (JW) been downloading the XNAT data to (for example) `/NHP_MRI/Data_raw/EDDY/20170420/MRI/xnat`.

 Convert dicom to nifti
 ----------------------

+If the XNAT server already performed the nifti conversion, you may want to move these to a separate directory:

+    mkdir MRI/NII
+    find MRI -name "*.nii.gz" -exec mv {} MRI/NII \;

-If you download the data from the XNAT server, you can run:
+If you download the data from the XNAT server, but the Nifti conversion has not been run (or has run with errors), you can run:

     process_xnat_dicoms.py xnat [NII]